-The red grape variety comes from France.
+The red grape variety originates from France.
 There are about 80 synonyms.
-The most important ones grouped alphabetically by country are Refosco (confusingly in California); Angelique, Argillet, Argilliere, Begeain, Begean, Bon Savoyan, Chétouan, Chétuan, Chintuan, Cintuan, Grand Chétuan, Grosse Syrah, Gros Plant, Maldoux, Mandoux, Persagne, Petite Persaigne, Plant Maldoux, Savoyan, Syrah Grosse (France); Gros Rouge (Switzerland).
-It must not be confused with Douce Noire, Genouillet, Milgranet, Persan, Refosco dal Peduncolo Rosso or Syrah, despite the fact that synonyms or morphological similarities appear to indicate this.
-According to one hypothesis, Mondeuse Noire should be a descendant of the allobrogica described by Pliny the Elder (23-79).
-However, there is no historical or botanical evidence of this.
-According to DNA analyses carried out in 2018, it is the result of a presumably natural cross between Mondeuse Blanche x Tressot Noir.
+The most important ones, grouped alphabetically by country, are Refosco (California); Angelique, Argillet, Argilliere, Begeain, Begean, Bon Savoyan, Chétouan, Chétuan, Chintuan, Cintuan, Gascon, Grand Chétuan, Grosse Syrah, Gros Plant, Maldoux, Mandoux, Parcense, Persagne, Petite Persaigne, Plant Maldoux, Plant Médoc, Plant Noir, Rouget, Savoyan, Syrah Grosse (France); Gros Rouge (Switzerland).
+It should not be confused with the Douce No ire, Gascon, Genouillet, Milgranet, Persan, Refosco dal Peduncolo Rosso or Syrah varieties, despite seemingly suggestive synonyms or morphological similarities.
+According to one hypothesis, Mondeuse Noire is a descendant of the Allobrogica described by Pliny the Elder (23-79).
+However, historical or botanical evidence for this is lacking.
+According to DNA analyses carried out in 2018, it originated from a presumably natural cross between Mondeuse Blanche x Tressot Noir.
 The varieties Mornen Noir and Servanin are direct descendants of presumably natural crosses.
 A colour mutation is Mondeuse Grise.
-Mondeuse Noire was also a crossing partner of the new breed Calzin.
+Mondeuse Noire was a crossing partner of the new variety Calzin.